RandomSort/gameofdevlife/Notes.md

 - Can we say that value is diminished by some percentage of bugs
 - How about different degrees of bugs ( Cosmetic -> Total Outage )

+### What happens if we alter the _intent_ of Developers

+The developer can have different goals ie. add value, or remove bugs.
+What happens to the models if we tweak this prioritization?

 ## Random Notes

 - Should we add a _customer_ or _user_ `Actor`